scriptology/settlers-doc/docs/getting-started.md

 - After capture, hexes have a cooldown period before others can claim them
 - Build your empire by connecting multiple hexes together

-### Players

-- Players must physically visit locations to interact with hexes
-- Players can join clans to work together
-- Each player has:
-  - A profile with statistics
-  - A history of captured hexes
-  - The ability to join one clan at a time

 ### Clans

 - Groups of players working together
-- Can control multiple hexes collectively
 - Have a leadership hierarchy
 - Share territory control benefits